Table of Contents

 What happens if I don't complete the registration?

-If you do not complete a 10 DLC registration your messaging traffic is sent as unregistered.
+If you do not complete a 10 DLC registration your messaging traffic is sent as unregistered and is blocked by downstream carriers.

 What if I don't have an Employee Identification Number (EIN)?